Lalitmohan09/remote-repo/README.md

-Tried to create by git version control
+Created by git version control